The Padjelanta trail

 From Duottar to Tarraluoppal, the trail passes through rocky terrain with small lakes and calcium-rich ground that supports a rich flora, including alpine avens and purple saxifrage.
 At the highest point of the Padjelanta trail, 960 metres above sea level, snow often lingers well into the summer.
 The landscape then opens up into heaths and wetlands filled with cotton grass and sedges, important grazing grounds for reindeer.
 Birdlife is abundant, and the hike ends at the Tarraluoppal cabins, located in Badjelánnda’s vast mountain heaths.
 The cabin sits just inside the border of Sarek National Park.

-Section 7: BLT Darreluoppal cabin – STF Såmmarlappa Mountain Cabin
+Stage 7: BLT Darreluoppal cabin – STF Såmmarlappa Mountain Cabin

 15 kilometres, 4–6 hours of hiking